 Class 1 and up: 15 – 20 Students

 We recognize the importance of nourishing not only our students’ minds but also their growing bodies, and that a communal meal experience can foster healthy eating habits.
-Therefore, we offer a hot meal program that utilizes whole, healthy, unprocessed ingredients with an emphasis on local and organic sources, prepared on-site.
+Therefore, we offer a hot meal program that utilizes whole, healthy, unprocessed ingredients, prepared on-site.

 As our students may spend time outside of our campus, we do believe that a uniform would enhance our students’ safety.
 Therefore, our uniform consists of a white polo shirt (summer), a dark blue zipped shirt (winter), and a canvas school bag.
 All can be purchased from our school office.
 Students are free to choose the rest of their outfit, subject to a dress code that aims to complement and enhance an environment that supports the emotional, social and physical well-being of the school community.